WELCOME TO FOURTH GRADE!

 Students use writing as a tool for learning, and they write for a variety of purposes and audiences.
 Fourth graders write daily in order to maximize and formalize their writing skills.
 Students communicate their personal voices in writing, expressing ideas through journals, notes, and e-mail.
 Students are aware of the connections between reading and writing, and they begin to use reading and writing strategies interchangeably.
 These students are ready for opportunities to discuss books and to expand their vocabularies for deeper comprehension of texts.
 They understand and articulate how authors use a variety of techniques and craft in their writing, and they show evidence of the author’s craft in their own writing.

 By the end of grade four, students will add and subtract decimal fractions and common fractions with common denominators.
 They will also understand how and when it is appropriate to use rounding.
 Students will use common measurement units to determine weight.
 Students will develop their understanding of measuring angles with appropriate units and tools.
 Students will understand the characteristics of geometric plane and solid figures.
 They will also use tables, graphs, and charts to record and analyze data.
 Instruction and assessment should include the use of manipulatives and appropriate technology.
 Topics should be represented in multiple ways including concrete/pictorial, verbal/written, numeric/data-based, graphical, and symbolic.
 Concepts should be introduced and used in the context of real world phenomena.
+Our online math program is Pearson.

 NUMBER AND OPERATIONS